 There have been several posts lately involving the use of dryer sheets around pets - either wiping the pet or their bedding with dryer sheets.
 I posted feedback to one, but this keeps coming up, so I am submitting my two-cents as a tip.

 This is a very dangerous idea, because dryer sheets contain poisonous, even carcinogenic, chemicals.
 Pets lick themselves and sometimes their surroundings, so you don't want to use anything that can leave behind chemicals that they can ingest.

 Dryer sheets contain loads of toxic chemicals, such as benzyl acetate, benzyl alcohol, and chloroform, among others, some of which the manufacturers don't have to reveal to the public.
 Some of these chemicals cause the softening and others are used to perfume the sheets to give them their "lovely" aromas.

 Many of these chemicals are in other consumer products like dish and laundry detergents, soaps, air fresheners (especially deadly), shampoos, deodorants, creams, etc. There is a false assumption by the FDA and other regulatory agencies that these chemicals are safe and are not absorbed through the skin.
 However, this wrong, as these chemicals can be found in the blood of nearly every citizen.
 This is how nicotine patches work - by absorption through the skin.
-If nicotine is absorbed through the skin, you can bet these other chemicals are too.

 These chemicals cause liver damage, hormone disruption, nervous system problems, cancer and other serious or chronic health problems.
 Humans should not expose themselves to these toxins, let alone their pets or children, who are prone to licking everything or putting things in their mouths, an even more direct and more toxic method of exposure than through the skin.